Ashvirus/Otsu/README.md

 that it has implementations in MATLAB.

 How to run the code:
-1. Open MATLAB and select the filepath where fn_otsu.m is stored.
+1. Open MATLAB and select the filepath where fn_Otsu.m is stored.
 2. Give filename as 'example.jpg'.
 3. Run your program.